Charlotte Transportation Center: Services

 The CTC has 20 internal bus bays and two external bus bays, serving 44 bus routes (local and express).
 In addition, the Gold Rush Red Line, a free shuttle service, connecting to Johnson & Wales University and Johnson C. Smith University, along Trade Street.

-The CityLYNX Gold Line, located at the intersection of East Trade Street and Brevard Street, is a streetcar line that connects to Central Piedmont Community College and Novant Health Presbyterian Medical Center.
+The CityLynx Gold Line, located at the intersection of East Trade Street and Brevard Street, is a streetcar line that connects to Central Piedmont Community College and Novant Health Presbyterian Medical Center.
 It operates everyday with a 15-minute frequency (20-minute after 7:00pm).
-Access to the streetcar is by two island platforms, one facing westbound and one facing eastbound.
+Access to the streetcar is by two island platforms, one facing westbound and another facing eastbound.

-The LYNX Blue Line, located on an elevated platform above East Trade Street, is a light rail line that connects to South End and several park and ride lots along South Boulevard.
+The Lynx Blue Line, located on an elevated platform above East Trade Street, is a light rail line that connects to South End and several park and ride lots along South Boulevard.
 It operates everyday with 10 to 30-minute frequency, depending on time of day.
 Access to the Blue Line station is by stairs or elevator from inside the CTC and then by outdoor walkway along the light rail tracks.
 The station is covered by a roof made of synthetic materials and supported by curved steel; side platforms, which sit on either side of the tracks, are used to access the trains.
 The CTC Blue Line station is signed as "CTC/Arena," reflecting that it is also the main stop for the Spectrum Center, accessible via two walkways.

-Connection to the Amtrak Charlotte Station, located 2 mi from CTC, is via CATS Bus 11 (North Tryon).
-Connection to the Greyhound bus station, located at the future Gateway Station and 0.6 mi from CTC, is via the CityLynx Gold Line or by foot along Trade Street.
+Connection to the Amtrak Charlotte station, located 2 mi from CTC, is via CATS Bus 11 (North Tryon).
+Connection to the Greyhound bus station, located at the future Gateway Station and 0.6 mi from CTC, is via the CityLynx Gold Line or on foot along Trade Street.